black vat with jalebi cooking over outdoor stove in Old Delhi

 • Address: Urdu Bazar Road (opposite Gate 1 of Jama Masjid), Jama Masjid, Old Delhi

-You may notice that some food stands seem to have multiple locations.
+👍 You may notice that some food stands seem to have multiple locations.
 A lot of Old Delhi eateries have been in the same families for many generations.
-But sometimes a member of the same family opens a new location (usually because of a disagreement), resulting in several locations with very similar names.
+But sometimes a member of the family opens a new location (usually because of a family disagreement), resulting in several locations with very similar names.
 It can get confusing.

 8. Haji Nadeem Shahi Sheermal